England call up Chilwell and Abraham

 Gareth Southgate has added Chelsea defender Ben Chilwell and Roma striker Tammy Abraham to his England squad for this month's World Cup qualifiers.

-The pair will join up with the squad on Tuesday.
+The pair will join up with the squad at St George's Park on Tuesday.

-Chilwell's club team-mate Reece James has been ruled out through injury.
+Chilwell's club team-mate Reece James has been ruled out through injury after Blues boss Thomas Tuchel said he was surprised by his selection.

 England face Andorra away on 9 October followed by Hungary at Wembley Stadium three days later.